 Hydrogenated oils, on the other hand—which are formed by heating the oil and adding hydrogen atoms—last longer in processed foods, but also form trans-fats that are super bad for your health.
 Always choose coconut oil in its natural state for powerful health benefits.

 The most exciting benefit that coconut imparts on the skin is moisture.
-Because of its unique combination of fatty acids (lauric, capric, caprylic, myristic and palmitic), it has a way of penetrating skin that few other oils have.
+Because of its unique combination of fatty acids (lauric, capric, caprylic, myristic and palmitic), it has a way of penetrating skin that few other oils have and it's important to know if fractionated coconut oil or extra virgin would be right for you.

 In addition to superior moisturization, coconut oil provides other skin benefits: